mcmorgul/tt06-PWM-Controller/README.md

 PWM controllers are fundamental building blocks in digital systems.
 It is crucial for digital designers and embedded system engineers to understand the PWM and practical experience in designing and implementing a PWM controller enhances skills in digital design and ASIC development.

+## How it works

+The PWM generates a 10 MHz PWM signal whose duty cycle can be adjusted using two buttons.
+Uses a slow clock enable signal and a series of D flip-flops to stabilize the button inputs.
+The debounced signals then control the increase or decrease of the PWM duty cycle.
+The PWM duty cycle can be increased or decreased in steps, constrained between 10% and 90%.

+## How to test

+Change the inputs ui_in to simulate button presses and check if the PWM duty cycle increases or decreases as expected.

+## Verilog File
+sec/PWM.v